Badgerati/Pode/docs/Tutorials/Authentication/Methods/Custom.md

 Let's say we wanted something similar to [`Form`](../Form) Authentication, but it requires a third piece of information: `ClientName`.
 To setup Custom Authentication for this method, you'll need to specify the parsing logic within the `-ScriptBlock` of the [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) function.

-The `-ScriptBlock` on [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) will be passed the current [web event](../../../WebEvent) (containing the `Request`/`Response` objects, and other pieces of information much like on Routes or Middleware).
+The `-ScriptBlock` on [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) will have access to the current [web event](../../../WebEvent) variable: `$WebEvent`.
 In this script you can parse the Request payload/headers for any credential information that needs validating.
 Once sourced the data returned from the script should be an `array`, which will then splatted onto the `-ScriptBlock` from your [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function:

 ```powershell
 Start-PodeServer {